realA10001986/VSR/README.md

 ## Home Assistant / MQTT

+By means of MQTT, the VSR can be remote controlled through commands sent to **bttf/vsr/cmd**.

 The VSR supports MQTT protocol versions 3.1.1 and 5.0.

 ### Control the VSR via MQTT